Taxi drivers are in big cities all over the country and play a role in helping locals and travelers get around.

 Tax drivers can have very large expenses depending on the city they work in, with medallions costing several hundred thousand dollars.

-It makes it a challenging job to get into.
+That cost makes it a challenging job to get into.
+Other than that a clean drivers license is all you need.

 The Future of Taxi Driving